Surajk013/image-processing-interactive/readme.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments 🙏
-Special thanks to the developers of OpenCV, Pillow, and ImageMagick for their amazing libraries.
+Special thanks to the developers of OpenCV, Pillow, PyTorch, and ImageMagick for their amazing libraries.

 Contact 📧
-If you have any questions or suggestions, feel free to open an issue or reach out to us at kapshasurajs.cy23@rvce.edu.in
+If you have any questions or suggestions, feel free to open an issue or reach out to us at kapshasurajs.cy23@rvce.edu.in.